Table of contents

 • Nuts

-What is fiber needed for?
+What do you need fiber for?
 Effects and functions

-Dietary fiber plays an essential role in our metabolism and our overall state of health.
-The consumption of fiber has an immediate positive effect on digestion.
+Dietary fiber plays an important role in our metabolism and our overall state of health.
+The consumption of dietary fiber has an immediate positive effect on digestion.
 In the long term, however, a high-fiber diet has a variety of other health-promoting effects, which are explained in more detail below.

 Dietary fiber stimulates digestion

 Insoluble fiber is hardly broken down by the intestinal bacteria.
-They therefore pass through our intestinal tract largely undigested and ensure a persistent feeling of satiety.
+Therefore, they pass through our intestinal tract largely undigested and ensure a persistent feeling of satiety.
 They also stimulate the intestinal activity and thus promote our digestion and elimination.
 As insoluble fiber is not digested, it is completely excreted.
-This has a positive effect on the quantity and consistency of our stools[3].
+This has a positive effect on the quantity and consistency of our stools.3

 Functions of soluble fiber: digestion & excretion